About AAS

 Chief Commercial Officer, James Cook University, Singapore

-CEO, James Cook Academy
+Chairman, James Cook Institute

 Andrew is Chief Commercial Officer and a member of Executive Management at James Cook University (JCU), Singapore.
-Concurrently, he is CEO and director of James Cook Academy and Chairman of the board of directors of its wholly-owned subsidiary, Eagle Infotech.
-As Chief Commercial Officer of JCU Singapore, he is responsible for commercial strategy, marketing and growth of the organisation.
-He leads JCU’s entry into Continuing Professional Development (CPD) via the set-up of James Cook Academy and its acquisition of Eagle Infotech.
-Incorporated in 1988, Eagle Infotech is a Registered Training Provider (RTP) accredited by SkillsFuture Singapore (SSG).
-Offering a suite of technology and soft skill courses, Eagle Infotech has helped to equip over 170,000 learners from many different industries with the capability to navigate a rapidly-evolving workplace.
+Concurrently he is Chairman of the board of directors of its wholly-owned subsidiary, James Cook Institute.
+As Chief Commercial Officer of JCU Singapore, he is responsible for commercial strategy, marketing, external relations and growth of the organisation.

 Dr Bill Foo